Lebanese Garlic Sauce, Toum

 What if my toum has a very strong garlic flavor?

 The strength of the garlic flavor depends on the freshness and general flavor of your garlic cloves.
 If your toum is burning or too strong, know that it will mellow on its own over several days in the refrigerator.
-Add the strong toum to other ingredients such as yogurt or tahini to make a sauce that is includes the toum but is not as strong.
+Add the strong toum to other ingredients such as yogurt or tahini to make a garlic sauce that is not as strong.

 Can you use an immersion blender to make it?